ssanj/haskell-design-exercises/problem-defintion-2.md

 You need to be able to test the following conditions

 - If the project directory has a corresponding folder path in the config directory with an executable script, it gets executed.
-- The project directory has a corresponding folder path in the config directory without an executable script, fall back to language-based execution.
+- If the project directory has a corresponding folder path in the config directory without an executable script, fall back to language-based execution.
-- The project directory has no matching languages, and the default script should be executed
+- If the project directory has no matching languages, and the default script should be executed.
-- The project directory matches the Scala language and has a matching script under configDir/scala folder.
+- If the project directory matches the Scala language and has a matching script under configDir/scala folder.
 Verify that the script for scala is executed.
-- The project directory matches the Ruby language and doesn't have a matching script under config/ruby folder, this should search for other languages or return run the default script if none are found
+- If the project directory matches the Ruby language and doesn't have a matching script under config/ruby folder.
+Continue to search for other languages or run the default script if none are found